Types of Programs

 Stephen Ministers are not counselors, nor do they offer counseling.
 However, they are a team of caring individuals who have been specially trained to offer care and support to people experiencing a wide range of life difficulties.
 They will work with a person one-on-one to see them through their dark time by showing them the light of God’s healing.

-If you would like someone who will come along side you to a place of comfort or healing, contact Carmen Livingood at ARC at Livingood.email@example.com or 288-8880 or click on the button, below.
+If you would like someone who will come alongside you to a place of comfort or healing, click on the button below, complete the short form, and we will contact you.
+You may also contact Carmen Livingood at 288-8880 or Livingood.firstname.lastname@example.org.

 How do I become a Stephen Minister?